 One of the many blessings that emerged from that time in my life and the experiences I survived was an understanding that we are all equally human.
 That does absolve any of us from responsibility for our actions, but, for me, it makes it easier to find the necessary bridge to our shared humanity.
 I have never met another person who, given the sanctuary of non-judgment and compassion, did not know what it means to love.

-If you had been born to a family that never showed you love, that taught you to fight or be humiliated and beaten, might you also suffer enough to hate?
+If you had been born into a family that never showed you love, that taught you to fight or be humiliated and beaten, might you also suffer enough to hate?

 If ever malevolence were real, it would exist at the moment we respond to hatred with fear.
 The self-protective metamorphosis of fear into self-righteousness is what hatred yearns for.
 Like us all, it wants to be known.
 Hatred and self-righteousness are both defenses against what scares us.
 They are brothers.

-One of the things that make being human so exacting is the realization that it is love for those who challenge us most that can make the most difference for us and the world we live in.
+One of the things that make being human so exacting is the realization that love for those who challenge us most can make the most difference for us and the world we live in.

 We are living through an era now where those who understand this are called to live it.
 Explaining how wrong others are while gently massaging each other’s indignation is part of the problem…the part we can control.
-Preaching (whether it be religious, spiritual, or philosophical) doesn’t help.
+Preaching (religious, spiritual, or philosophical) doesn’t help.
 Nor does teasing and ridicule.

 I know being right feels good.
 I really, really get that.
 But, the impact of self-righteous judgment and indignation does not differ depending on where you are standing.
 Its effect is division.
 When we judge others as hopelessly different, we create the divides we say we want to heal.

 We can’t admonish people into being a force for good.
 We can only demonstrate.
-We demonstrate by standing for the truth of our common humanity, by listening, by giving space to fail, and minds and hearts to change.
+We demonstrate by standing for the truth of our common humanity, listening, giving space to fail, and having the minds and hearts to change.
 We demonstrate by extending love even when it’s scary.
 We demonstrate by recognizing that we are all in this together, like it or not.